slunicko-ondra/foxtrot/game_design.md

 Hint 2 (What tool to use?): Use the command-line tool **nmap**.

-Hint 3 (What else?): Try to find a right option to run nmap with, that enables version detection.
+Hint 3 (What else?): Try to find a right option to run nmap with, that enables detection of services versions.

 **Solution**:
 ***#TODO***